-Emerson utilizes a service called Parent Alert to make automated phone calls and send emails and text messages to all Emerson families in the case of a school closing.
+Emerson uses a service called Parent Alert to make automated messages (typically email and text messages) to all families in case of a school closing.
 Please be sure your contact phone numbers are up to date in RenWeb.
 In general, a decision to close school is made by 6:00am on those days when inclement weather exists.